PrestaShop/docs/testing/integration-tests/how-to-execute-tests.md

 ---
-title: How to execute Integrations Tests
+title: How to execute Integration Tests
-menuTitle: Executing integrations tests
+menuTitle: Executing integration tests
 weight: 10
 ---

-# How to execute Integrations Tests
+# How to execute Integration Tests

-There are two integrations tests suite :
+There are two integration tests suites :

-* one for behat tests
+* one using Behat
-* one for phpunit tests
+* one for PHPUnit tests

 Each suite needs a specific PHPUnit configuration.
-This is why each test suite has a specific composer command:
+This is why each test suite has a specific Composer command:

 * `composer integration-tests`
 * `composer integration-behaviour-tests`